Quick G-Code Arc Tutorial [Make G02 & G03 Easy]

 G02 (Set up the clockwise arc mode)

 The I and the J specify relative coordinates from the start point to the center.
-In other words, if we add the I value to the starting point’s X, and the J value to the starting point’s Y, we get the X and Y for the center.
+In other words, if we add the I value to the start point’s X axis, and the J value to the start point’s Y axis, we get the X and Y axis values for the center.

 Defining the Center Via the Radius Using “R”

 We can also define the center just by specifying the radius of the circle.
 In this case, our circle has a radius of 2, so the g-code might be simply:

 Many of you will be deciding right here and now that since R is easier to understand and shorter to write, you’re just going to use R and forget about IJK.
 But, the CNC teachers in the world will suggest that you should prefer IJK.
 Their argument is that when you use IJK, you get a double check that your arc is correct.

 Because the controller gets to compute an actual set of coordinates for the center via IJK.
 Once it has the center’s coordinates, it can check that it is equa-distant from both end points.
 The check of each of those two distances is the double check.
 In the case of the “R” format, the controller has no such double check.
 It has to chose a center that guarantees equal distance.

 Personally, I don’t know if I agree with the CNC instructors that this is providing any extra checking or not.
 I say go with whichever approach makes sense for your particular situation, but you should definitely be familiar and comfortable with both.
 You’re going to need to be comfortable with relative coordinates anyway, as they’re darned handy.
 May as well get comfortable now.